izelnakri/memoria/README.md

 typechecking/annotated validations on model properties.
 Due to unresolved nature of this situation we leave implicit relationship settings.
 Instead users should set the related foreign keys and change that value to relationship primary key just as it would have been done on a SQL database.

+- No implicit/custom serializer abstraction/API.
+Memserver model serializer is more sane than mirage.
+It makes it easier and more functional to create your own serializers since all `MemserverModel.serializer(modelOrArray)` does is, it embeds defined `embedReferences`s and sets undefined or null values to null in the resulted objectOrArray.

 - route shorthands accept the model definition to execute default behavior: `this.post('/users', User)` doesn't need to dasherize, underscore or do any other string manipulation to get the reference model definition.
 It also returns correct default